christina-mo/BME307_ContactLensDiffusion/README.md

 * P: oxygen tension at each corresponding gridpoint (mmHg)

 ### stats(x, P):
-Post-solving function used to calculate and print relevant oxygen tension values:
+Post-solving function used to calculate and print relevant oxygen tension values.

+Input (both the returned variables from function O2):
+* x: spatial grid
+* P: oxygen tension at each corresponding gridpoint

+Output (printed):
 * Oxygen tension at each layer interface
 * Average oxygen tension in the endothelium, stroma, epithelium, lens, and overall cornea

 ### Usage example:
 #Parameters obtained from Verofilcon A parameters at sea-level:
 thickness = 0.009